 Pupils in reception are taught in accordance with the Department for Education's early years foundation stage guidance.

 Our curriculum offers children the opportunity to work in depth, giving them the time they need to reflect, consolidate and transfer their learning.
-Regular maths, reading, grammar and phonic lessons take place regularly throughout the week.
+Mathematics, reading, grammar and phonic lessons take place regularly throughout the week.

 Each term topic plans are sent to parents to provide further details for their child's year group.
 These can be reviewed on the classes page of our website under the 'Children' tab.
 If you require further information please speak to your child's class teacher or contact Ms Carbon, our Principal.